The 7 Chakras: Complete Guide to Understanding Your Energy Centers

 Working with your chakras doesn’t have to be complex or time-consuming.
 Simple, intentional practices can help keep your energy in balance:

 Each of the seven chakras represents a specific energy center in your body, linked to physical, emotional, and spiritual aspects of your well-being.
-These include:
+Let’s explore each chakra, one by one.

 1. Root Chakra (Muladhara Chakra)